I am a first-time author and freelance writer with a penchant for penning pieces about anything and everything that interests me.

 - Crockpot.
 A crockpot helps banish thoughts of cold during the winter and reduces stress when preparing for holiday gatherings.

 - Grill.
-A griddle or grill can provide an easy cooking option any time of year.
+A griddle or grill can provide an easy cooking option at any time of year.

 - Handheld Vacuum.
 Most people own an upright vacuum, but they might get frustrated having to drag it out for small messes.
 A state-of-the-art handheld option would be a welcome addition to the home.